Asking dramatic questions from the Audience's point-of-view will always get you in trouble.

 This error in judgment led to many broken stories.

-Shifu and Robert the Bruce both act as Influence Characters towards Po and William Wallace.
+Shifu and Robert the Bruce both act as Obstacle Characters towards Po and William Wallace.
 Their points-of-view challenge their respective Main Characters and force them to grow stronger in their resolve.
-Their role is to supply the Influence Character Throughline.
+Their role is to supply the Obstacle Character Throughline.

 You don't ask dramatic questions.